NCATS-Tangerine/semmed-biolink/README.md

 - biological_process_or_activity/activity_and_behavior: umls has GO
 - gene: umls has HGNC and OMIM

-06-neo4j
+06a-neo4j-classical-load
- - reformat for neo4j import
+- reformat for neo4j import (old method, not using KGX)

+006-kgx-load
+- reformat for KGX import